datarza/DevExpress-Reporting-Extensions/README.md

 #### What else is inside?

 DevExpress Report Extensions contain features, that allows to create headers and footers, groups and additional calculations for summaries, grids and column headers, page numbering and nested Master-Detail reports.
 These extensions can be easily expanded with different styles and design templates.

+### System requirements

+Library depends on the [DevExpress Reporting](https://www.devexpress.com/subscriptions/reporting/).
+Plese, install the full or trial version before compiling the library.

 #### Support or Contact